Introduction to Bristol Cathedral

 Cut down your travel time to Bristol Cathedral and indulge in exceptional comfort and amenities by staying at these carefully selected, top-rated hotels.

-For a delightful 3-star stay near Bristol Cathedral, check out ibis Bristol Centre Hotel, located only 0.1 miles (0.2 km) from the attraction.
+For a delightful 3-star stay near Bristol Cathedral, check out Moxy Bristol, located only 1 mile (1.6 km) from the attraction.
 This cozy hotel offers great value, featuring comfortable rooms, essential amenities, and a welcoming atmosphere.
-A stay at ibis Bristol Centre Hotel starts at approximately 132 EUR per night.
+A stay at Moxy Bristol starts at approximately 82 EUR per night.

 Explore all your options below to find the perfect hotel near Bristol Cathedral, or check out best places to stay in Bristol for more inspiration.